 Perhaps the most important engineering problem caused by cavitation is the material damage that cavitation bubbles can cause when they collapse in the vicinity of a solid surface.
-Cavitation bubbles collapse is a violent process that generates highly localized shock waves and microjets.
-They force energetic liquid into very small volumes, thereby creating spots of high temperature and these intense disturbances generate highly localized and transient surface stresses to a solid surface.
-Signs of erosion will appear as pitting due to the waterhammering action of the collapsing vapour bubbles.
+Cavitation bubble collapse is a violent process that generates highly localized shock waves and microjets.
+They force energetic liquid into very small volumes, thereby creating spots of high temperature, and these intense disturbances generate highly localized, transient surface stresses to a solid surface.
+Signs of erosion will appear as pitting due to the water hammering action of the collapsing vapor bubbles.
 It has been found that cavitation damage rates increase rapidly with the increase in the volume flow rate.

-Softer materials can be damaged even by short-term occurrance of cavitation.
-Individual pits can be observed after a single bubble collapse.
+Softer materials can be damaged even by the short-term occurrence of cavitation, and individual pits can be observed after a single bubble collapse.
 Therefore harder materials are used for centrifugal pumps.
 But with the harder materials used in most applications, the cyclic stress due to repeated collapses can cause local surface fatigue failure.
 Thus cavitation damage to metals usually has the appearance of fatigue failure.

 Cavitation is usually accompanied also by:

 - Noise.
-Typical noise is caused by collapsing cavities.
-The level of the noise that results from cavitation is a measure of the severity of the cavitation.
+Typical noise is caused by collapsing cavities, and the level of noise that results from cavitation is a measure of the severity of the cavitation.

 - Reduction in pump efficiency.
-A decrease in efficiency of the pump is a more reliable sign of cavitation occurring.
+Decreasing the pump’s efficiency is a more reliable sign of cavitation.

 Prevention of Cavitation

-Pits can vary in size from very small to very large, or even they can completely penetrate the thickness of a metal.
-Damage to the structure can be catastrophic and losses in functional efficiency can be substantial.
+Pits can vary from very small to very large, or even they can completely penetrate the thickness of metal.
+Damage to the structure can be catastrophic, and losses in functional efficiency can be substantial.
 Methods of dealing with this problem include:

 - Increasing the hardness and strength of the metal.
 However, this may only delay the problem rather than prevent it.